CYGNUS-RD/mycondor/README.md

 ### Submit a job

-bought through the *cloud terminal* or in the *container shell*, firstly you have to get the INFN token giving the command **gettoken** to the prompt
+ONLY on Container you need to get the tocken qith the command **gettoken** to the prompt

       [root@5045c42ec547 /]# gettoken